YextSolutions/storyblok-search-react/README.md

 Use this repo to view the source code for the completed Storyblok x Yext React Project.
 This repo contains code for a mock travel blog website that contains a Yext powered search experience.
 This project was created using the Storyblok React Starter (https://github.com/storyblok/storyblok-react-starter) and Yext React Components (https://github.com/yext/search-headless-react).

 This Storyblok React x Yext project contains code to support three entity types (author, guides, and blog posts).
 Please use the Storyblok x Yext Demo guide from Yext Hitchhikers site to follow through setting up this project from stratch.
+This project should use the Storyblok Demo CaC files (https://github.com/YextSolutions/storyblok-search-react-CaC) to quickly configure a Yext search experience that is compatible with the entity types in this React project.

 In the project directory, you can run: